zseder/hunmisc/hunmisc/freebasealtnames/README.md

     1. `min-fraction`: for a given entity, if a mention covers less than this ratio, filtered
     1. `lower`: lowercasing mentions, if it wasn't done while building dictionaries
     1. `o`: output.
 If not given: stdout
+    1. `parallel`: runs parallel.
+Uses as much cpu as there is. default=True

 Running:
     1.